nodejscn/node-api-cn/n-api/object_wrap.md

 will pass the `napi_instanceof()` test for a query handle instance, while still containing a pointer to a database handle.

-To this end, N-API provides type-tagging capabilities.
+To this end, Node-API provides type-tagging capabilities.

 A type tag is a 128-bit integer unique to the addon.
-N-API provides the `napi_type_tag` structure for storing a type tag.
+Node-API provides the `napi_type_tag` structure for storing a type tag.
 When such a value is passed along with a JavaScript object stored in a `napi_value` to `napi_type_tag_object()`, the JavaScript object will be "marked" with the